stuvusIT/zfs-storage/README.md

 # zfs-storage

-This role sets creates and configures ZFS filesystems and ZVOLs.
+This role installs ZFS on Linux and configures filesystems and ZVOLs. `nfs-kernel-server` will be installed if a configured filesystem makes use of the `sharenfs` attribute.

 ## Requirements